 - 1. RLC meetings will be held semi-annually, or as determined by mutual agreement of the council / team co-chairs.
 At least one (1) meeting will be held face-to-face, otherwise, the meetings will be virtual, unless mutually agreed to otherwise.
-Travel and per diem expenses for the designated regional councilpersons shall be paid by Management in accordance with Federal Travel Regulations (FTRs). - Any council member may submit items to the respective chair for consideration that it be included on the agenda.
+Travel and per diem expenses for the designated regional councilpersons shall be paid by Management in accordance with Federal Travel Regulations (FTRs). - 2.
+Any council member may submit items to the respective chair for consideration that it be included on the agenda.
 The agenda will be prioritized by the chairs and provided to each council member no later than two (2) weeks prior to the date of the next scheduled meeting.
 Agenda items not submitted in a timely manner may only be considered by mutual agreement of the co-chairs.
 Any or all of the following matters may be placed on the agenda: - a.
 Consultation and discussion Either Party may bring to the meeting agenda items which are to be discussed and allow for consultation, e.g., informational subjects, issues of morale, relationship issues, etc. - b.
-Statutory bargaining obligations, in which case, the procedures contained in section 5 below will apply.
+Statutory bargaining obligations, in which case, the procedures contained in section 5 below will apply. - Actions of the RLC cannot amend or otherwise alter the terms of the Collective Bargaining Agreement or National Memorandum of Understandings (MOUs).